syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

  * Bind the ItemsSource property to an IList<T> collection instead of an IEnumerable<T> collection because IEnumerable<T> collection do not support random access.
  * The `SfListView` gets refreshed each and every time a new item added into the underlying collection.
 Because, when adding items at runtime, the `DataSource` gets refreshed.
 To avoid this behavior, use [BeginInit()](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~BeginInit.html) to stop the RefreshView() calling in each time, and use [EndInit()](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~EndInit.html) to start the RefreshView() calling when adding number of finished items.
  * Avoid loading complex layout in the template contains large size of images or nested containers that cause some performance degradation on scrolling.
+It commonly degrades performance in all platforms and affects more in android version API level 19.
 So recommended to use fewer elements and images with less size and resolution to achieve the maximum performance.
  * Avoid placing the SfListView inside ScrollView for the following reasons:
     * The SfListView implement its own scrolling.
     * The SfListView will not receive any gestures as it will be handled by the parent ScrollView.
     * Should define size to the SfListView if it loads inside ScrollView.
  * Avoid changing the cell layout based on the BindingContext.
 This incurs large layout and initialization costs.
  * Implement a model class inherited with `INotifyPropertyChanged` interface to notify the property changes at runtime.

+## Dispose listview items

+You can dispose its objects manually when objects are not disposed even after GC collects by `Dispose` method.

+{% tabs %}
+{% highlight c# %}
+protected override void OnDisappearing()
+{
+   listview.Dispose();
+   base.OnDisappearing();
+}
+{% endhighlight %}
+{% endtabs %}

 ## Loading ListView inside ScrollView